MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   For more information, see [Failure mode analysis for Azure applications](/azure/architecture/resiliency/failure-mode-analysis).
 >
 > - **Build redundancy**: Build redundancy in the application and supporting infrastructure.
 Spread instances across availability zones to improve fault tolerance.
 Traffic can be routed to other zones if one zone fails.
-Deploy your application across multiple regions to ensure that your app remains accessible even if an entire region experiences an outage.
+Deploy your application across multiple regions to ensure that your app remains accessible, even if an entire region experiences an outage.
 >
 >   Build similar levels of redundancy in dependent services.
 For instance, the application instances bind to blob storage.
-If the application uses zone-redundant deployment (ZRS), consider configuring the associated storage account with ZRS.
+Consider configuring the associated storage account with ZRS if the application uses zone-redundant deployment (ZRS).
 >
 >   Have redundancy in networking components.
 For example, use zone-redundant IP addresses and load balancers.
 >